Sagar-data/Data_Analyst_Portfolio/README.md

 ### Vehicle Auction and Sales System
 *Jan 2024 – May 2024*
 - Developed a Python-based auction and sales system using Tkinter and managed the database with MySQL to ensure smooth operations and performance.

+## Internships
+### Business Development Executive
+**Tranzform Pvt.
+Ltd** | *Feb 2019 – May 2019*
+- Conducted market research to identify potential clients and business opportunities, contributing to revenue growth strategies.
+- Assisted in the development of client engagement initiatives, enhancing relationship management and customer retention.
+- Planned budgets and finance reports to clients, ensuring transparency in financial transactions and aligning expenditures with business objectives.

+### Event Management
+**DNA Entertainment Networks Pvt.
+Ltd** | *Jun 2017 – Jul 2017*
+**The Absolute Journey** | *Jun 2018 – Jul 2018*
+- Assisted in planning and executing large-scale events, coordinating with multiple stakeholders to ensure smooth operations.
+- Managed vendor communication and logistics, ensuring timely delivery of services and resources for successful event execution.

+### Sales Executive
+**Titan Company Limited** | *Apr 2017 – May 2017*
+**Tanishq** | *May 2018 – Jun 2018*
+- Provided personalized sales assistance, improving customer experience and increasing sales conversion rates.
+- Developed an understanding of luxury retail sales and customer behavior, enhancing brand positioning and loyalty.
+- Monitored inventory data to ensure accurate stock levels and timely sales reports, preventing stockouts and optimizing product availability.